zoltantoth0409/liferay-portal/readme/YAML_DOC_GUIDELINES.markdown

 Portal.
 Please follow these guidelines as you define YAML descriptions in Liferay Portal's `.yaml` files.

-YAML's `description` section should provided extended information about the API.
+YAML's `description` section should provide extended information about the API.
-It can be multiline and supports the [CommonMark](https://commonmark.org/help/) dialect of Markdown for rich text representation.
+They should be written in the [CommonMark](https://commonmark.org/help/) dialect of Markdown for rich text representation.
 The most popular uses of CommonMark formatting for Liferay's YAML files are outlined below: